evan-buss/font-switcher/README.md

 This is the default setting because the live preview menu breaks existing functionality.

-Make sure you have a few different fonts defined in your `settings.json` file under `editor.fontFamily`
+Make sure you have a few different fonts defined in your `settings.json` file under `editor.fontFamily` and `terminal.integrated.fontFamily`

 ![font settings](https://i.imgur.com/3nZpkup.png)